-- (1) evidence-based items or services that have in effect a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force; - (2) immunizations for routine use that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to the members involved; - (3) with respect to members who are infants, children and adolescents, evidence-informed preventive care and screenings provided for in the comprehensive guidelines supported by the Health Resources and Services Administration; - (4) with respect to members who are women, such additional preventive care and screenings not described in paragraph (1) as provided for in comprehensive guidelines supported by the Health Resources and Services Administration (including Food and

-Drug Administration approved contraceptive methods, sterilization procedures and related patient education and counseling).
+- 1. evidence-based items or services that have in effect a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force; - 2. immunizations for routine use that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to the members involved; - 3. with respect to members who are infants, children and adolescents, evidence-informed preventive care and screenings provided for in the comprehensive guidelines supported by the Health Resources and Services Administration: - 4. with respect to members who are women, such additional preventive care and screenings not described in paragraph (1) as provided for in comprehensive guidelines supported by the Health Resources and Services Administration (including FDA approved contraceptive methods, sterilization procedures and related patient education and counseling).

 Contact Member Services for information regarding specific preventive health services and services that are rated "A" or "B", and services that are included in guidelines supported by the Health Resources and Services Administration.
-For a list of preventive health services please click on this Preventive Services link.
+For a list of preventive health services please visit Medica.com/SignIn.

-Professionally administered drugs.
-Professionally administered drugs must be, as determined by Medica, typically administered or directly supervised by a qualified provider or a licensed/certified health professional.
-Medica generally considers drugs that require intravenous infusion or injection, intrathecal infusion or injection, intramuscular injection or intraocular injection, as well as drugs that, according to the manufacturer's recommendations, must typically be administered by a health care provider, to be professionally administered drugs.
+Professionally administered prescription drugs.
+Professionally administered prescription drugs must be, as determined by Medica, typically administered or directly supervised by a qualified provider or a licensed/certified health professional.
+Medica generally considers prescription drugs that require intravenous infusion or injection, intrathecal infusion or injection, intramuscular injection or intraocular injection, as well as prescription drugs that, according to the manufacturer's recommendations, must typically be administered by a health care provider, to be professionally administered prescription drugs.